 Andy Cole has more than 20 years of experience in permitting, building and operating major gold mines in North America.
-He comes to Donlin Gold from Barrick, where he was most recently Executive Director, U.S.A., responsible for permitting, energy, communications, community relations and corporate social responsibility.
+He came to Donlin Gold from Barrick Gold Corporation, where he was most recently Executive Director, U.S.A., responsible for permitting, energy, communications, community relations and corporate social responsibility.
 Prior to that position, he served in a variety of senior operating roles, including General Manager of both the Goldstrike mine, one of Barrick’s largest operations, and the Ruby Hill mine, both located in Nevada.

 Andy is well-known for his active involvement in mining-education programs and serves on the advisory boards of a number of university engineering and mining programs.
 He has an engineering degree and a Master of Business Administration.
 As General Manager of Donlin Gold, he reports directly to the Board of Donlin Gold LLC, equally represented by the owners, Barrick and NOVAGOLD.

 “Advancing through permitting and preparing for the development of a unique asset like Donlin Gold is a rare opportunity and I’m excited to take on this role,” Andy says.
 “The project has a track record of engineering excellence and a strong culture of safety, environmental stewardship and community engagement, all values that will remain constant.
 We believe Donlin Gold can be a model of responsible mine development with the potential to generate meaningful benefits for our Native corporation partners, Calista Corporation and The Kuskokwim Corporation, and communities throughout Alaska for many decades to come.”